QtLittleXu/Lighzy/docs/lighzy-language.md

 ## Statements

-The code that do not have the return value in Lighzy call Statement.
+The code that do not have the return value in Lighzy is called Statement.
 Here are all statements:

 ### Expression Statement